malerey/next-complex-table/README.md

 # Complex Table Playground

-## The Plan (loosely)

-Build a project management table that doesn't suck.
-Will probably get very complex.

-## The Why

 I've built incredibly complex tables for clients in the past, but never had the chance to publish them or plan one myself from scratch and make all the decisions.
-This is my playground to build the table I've always wanted to create, while also practicing a product mindset - building iteratively based on real usage rather than over-engineering upfront, and imagining the real needs of real users that need a Project Management solution.
+This is my playground to build the table I've always wanted to create, while also practicing a product mindset - building iteratively based on real usage rather than over-engineering upfront.

+Starting simple and adding features as I think of them or get annoyed by limitations.

 ## Current Status